dalrymplej/Cascade-Plots-Basic/README.md

 Cascade-Plots-Basic
 ===================

-Cascade plots for WW2100
-Generates cascade plots from Envision csv files
+Roy Haggerty and Owen Haggerty
+Oregon State University
+2014

+Scripts to generate cascade plots from csv files of daily long-term data.
+In the specific application, the data are 90 years of daily data, but could be easily adapted for other time steps and data periods.